 Agriculture and fisheries

-The main components of the Common Agricultural Policy (CAP) are the direct payments in support of farmers' incomes, the common organisation of the markets in agricultural products and the development of the rural areas in the European Unione.
+The main components of the Common Agricultural Policy (CAP) are direct payments to support farmers' incomes, the common organisation of the markets for agricultural products and the development of the EU's rural areas.

 Objectives for Belgium

-One of the specific features of Belgian agriculture is the peri-urban nature of the agricultural areas.
-In our country with its high demographic concentration, agricultural land use faces competition from housing, industrial areas and road infrastructure, even in the countryside.
-This implies an upward pressure on land prices that is difficult to sustain, especially for young farmers who are starting activities and who have to make significant investments in their farms.
-Moreover, compared to other sectors, income from agricultural activity is low and working conditions (number of hours worked, harsh working conditions,…) are less favourable, which can easily discourage people from taking to farming as a profession.
-For this reason, the CAP financial support in Belgium is being directed specifically to investments in agricultural holdings and to the setting-up of young farmers.
+One of the features of Belgian agriculture is the peri-urban nature of its agricultural areas.
+In our densely populated country, the use of agricultural land is subject to competition from housing, industrial areas and road infrastructure, even in the countryside.
+The result is upward pressure on land prices, which is difficult to sustain, especially for young farmers who are setting up and have to make major investments in their farms.
+In addition, compared to other sectors, the income from agricultural activity is lower and working conditions (number of hours worked, arduousness of tasks, etc.) are harder, which can be a serious disincentive to the profession.
+This is why, in Belgium, CAP financial support is particularly aimed at investments in agricultural holdings and the setting up of young farmers.

-The past decade has seen the "greening" of agriculture.
-The CAP has introduced the obligation for farmers to resort to environmentally sound practices.
-In order to be fully eligible for financial support from the CAP, farmers must provide environmental services.
-For example, an ecologically significant area and crop diversification are compulsory for each farm or group of farms.
-In Belgium, alternatives are provided, such as plant covers, extensive grasslands, crops with a positive impact on ecological efficiency, agroforestry, mechanical weeding or direct sowing.
+The last decade has seen the "greening" of agriculture.
+The CAP has introduced an obligation for farmers to use practices that are environmentally friendly and combat climate change.
+Farmers must provide environmental services in order to be fully eligible for CAP financial support.
+For example, it is mandatory to have crop diversification and an area of ecological interest on each farm or group of farms.
+In Belgium, alternatives are planned, such as plant cover, extensive grassland, crops with a positive contribution to eco-efficiency, agroforestry, mechanical weeding and direct seeding.

-The shape the CAP will take after 2020 is in preparation.
-Its new management model will be simpler, giving more responsibilities to the Member States, who will be able to develop their own strategic plans.
-Belgium advocates a CAP that contributes further to the environmental and climate objectives of the EU.
-Moreover the CAP should integrate economic aspects such as crisis management instruments and the improvement of the farmers’ position in the food production chain, as well as social aspects such as the renewal of the generations of farmers and the improvement of the attractiveness of rural areas.
+The shape of the CAP after 2020 is currently being prepared.
+The new management model for the CAP will be simpler and will give more responsibility to the Member States, who will draw up their own strategic plans.
+Belgium advocates a CAP that makes a greater contribution to the EU's environmental and climate objectives.
+The CAP will also have to integrate economic aspects, such as crisis management instruments and improving the position of farmers in the food production chain, as well as social aspects such as replacing generations of farmers and strengthening the attractiveness of the rural environment.

-The Common Fisheries Policy (CFP) aims at preserving the living marine resources, i.e. fish, crustaceans and shellfish, and at managing the fishing fleet of the European Union.
-Besides, the CFP endeavours to guarantee the long-term environmental sustainability of sea fishing and aquaculture activities, as well as positive social and economic returns for the fishermen and the coastal communities.
-Nevertheless, certain fish stocks are overexploited, which represents a threat not only to the fish populations but also to the productivity of fisheries.
-For this reason, the CFP imposes limits on fishery in order to maintain the fish stocks in the long term.
-Besides, it decides on areas where fishing is prohibited in order to protect juveniles or spawners, on fishing gear standards or on the minimum size of the fish caught.
-The Council of the European Union decides on the fishing opportunities and sets the total allowable catches (TAC), according to the state and the productivity of the fish stocks, on the basis of scientific advice.
-The TAC are then divided as quotas between the Member States of the EU.
+The Common Fisheries Policy (CFP) aims to preserve marine biological resources: fish, crustaceans and shellfish, and to manage the European Union's fishing fleet.
+The CFP also aims to ensure the long-term environmental sustainability of marine fisheries and aquaculture activities and the positive economic and social benefits for fishermen and coastal communities.
+Nevertheless, some fish stocks are overexploited; fishing activities then threaten both fish populations and the productivity of fishing itself.
+This is why the CFP imposes fishing limits that maintain stocks in the long term.
+It also establishes areas where fishing is prohibited in order to protect juveniles or spawners, standards for fishing gear and minimum sizes for caught fish.
+It is the Council of the European Union that sets fishing opportunities and total allowable catches (TACs), depending on the state and productivity of fish stocks and on the basis of scientific advice.
+The TACs are then divided into quotas among the EU Member States.

 Objectives for Belgium

-In Belgium, sea fishing falls within the exclusive competence of the Flemish Region, under the 1994 cooperation agreement between the Federal authorities, the Communities and the Regions.
-In the Walloon Region and in the Brussels-Capital Region, only recreational fishing and freshwater fish farming (mostly trout) takes place.
+In Belgium, under the 1994 cooperation agreement between the Federal Authorities, the Communities and the Regions, maritime fishing is the exclusive competence of the Flemish Region.
+In the Walloon Region and the Brussels-Capital Region, only recreational fishing and freshwater fish farming, mainly for trout, are practised.

-These last few years, the Belgian fishing fleet has been significantly reduced in order to adapt its capacity (engine power and tonnage) to the fishing opportunities and in order to improve the profitability of the sector.
-Belgium has thus contributed to reducing the overcapacity of the European fleet.
-The Belgian fleet includes fewer than 80 vessels, mostly trawls suited for flatfish (sole, plaice,…).
-On a market value basis, the sole represents 50% of the total landings by the Belgian fleet.
-The Belgian fleet also catches cod and approximately 15% of crustaceans and shellfish, mostly shrimps and scallops.
+The Belgian fishing fleet has been significantly reduced in recent years in order to adapt its capacity (engine power and tonnage) to fishing opportunities and improve the profitability of the sector.
+Belgium has therefore made its contribution to reducing the overcapacity of the European fleet.
+The Belgian fleet consists of fewer than 80 vessels, most of which use trawling nets adapted to flatfish fishing (sole, plaice, etc.).
+In terms of market value, sole accounts for 50% of the total value of landings by the Belgian fleet.
+Belgium also fishes for cod and approximately 15% for crustaceans and shellfish, mainly shrimps and scallops.

-The Belgian fishing areas are mainly located in the North Sea, the Channel, the Irish Sea, the Celtic Sea and, to a lesser extent, in the Bay of Biscay.
-This explains why the Brexit constitutes a serious threat to Belgium's fishing activities.
-If the United Kingdom requires the exclusive right of fishing in its territorial waters, Belgium will be refused access to most of its current fishing areas.
-Total landings amount to approximately 20,000 tonnes per year.
-The landings in Belgium take place in the ports of Zeebrugge (55%) and Oostende (25%), while the rest is mainly landed in the Netherlands (15%).
+Belgium's fishing areas are mainly located in the North Sea, the English Channel, the Irish Sea, the Celtic Sea and, to a lesser extent, the Bay of Biscay.
+Having said that, it is easy to understand why Brexit poses a serious threat to Belgium's fishing activities.
+If the United Kingdom demands exclusive fishing in its territorial waters, Belgium will be denied access to the majority of its current fishing areas.
+Total landings are approximately 20,000 tonnes per year.
+Landings in Belgian ports take place in Zeebrugge (55%) and Ostend (25%).
+The rest is mainly landed in the Netherlands (15%).

-The reform of the CFP of 2014 has set the catch rates that can produce the maximum sustainable yield (MSY), to be attained progressively between 2015 and 2020, for all fish species.
-Too much fishing is not sustainable, insufficient fishing is not profitable.
-The MSY is the best objective for both sustainable and profitable fisheries.
+The 2014 reform of the CFP introduced the setting of maximum sustainable yield (MSY) catch rates, to be progressively achieved for all fish species between 2015 and 2020.
+Too much fishing is not sustainable; too little fishing is not profitable.
+The MSY is the best objective for fishing that is both sustainable and profitable.

-Another achievement of the reform of the CFP is the progressive prohibition of discarding, involving the discharge of unwanted fish into the sea.
-This prohibition is combined with the obligation to land the fish caught.
-As a matter of fact, some 25% of the fish caught are discharged into the sea, implying a very low survival rate after the discharge.
-The fish discharged can include undersized fish, species on which fishing is prohibited or species subject to catch limits.
-In order to reduce this waste, all catches must progressively be landed between 2015 and 2019, except for the species on which fishing is prohibited and the species having a high survival rate after the discharge.
-In 2019, the landing obligation will be generalised.
-Noting that a certain level of discharges is inevitable, Belgium calls for more selective fishing gear and for fishing techniques reducing discards.
+Another achievement of the CFP reform is the progressive ban on the practice of discarding, i.e. throwing unwanted fish back into the sea, combined with an obligation to land the fish caught.
+Indeed, about 25% of the fish caught are discarded at sea, with a very low survival rate after discarding.
+These discards may consist of fish that are too small, species whose fishing is prohibited or species subject to catch limits.
+To reduce this waste, all catches had to be gradually landed between 2015 and 2019, except for species whose fishing is banned and those with a high survival rate after discarding.
+In 2019, the obligation to land was generalised.
+Noting that a certain level of discard is unavoidable, Belgium advocates the development of more selective fishing gear and fishing techniques that limit discards as much as possible.

-It should also be noted that in order to help young ship owners and aquaculture producers and in order to promote alternative environmentally friendly fishing techniques, Belgium benefits from a part of the European fund for maritime affairs and fisheries, with a total of 6.4 billion euros for the period 2014-2020.
+It should also be noted that in order to help young ship-owners and aquaculture producers and to promote alternative, environmentally-friendly fishing techniques, Belgium receives part of the European Maritime and Fisheries Fund, which has a total of 6.4 billion euros for the period 2014-2020.

-On the international level, Belgium supports the European Union in its commitment to eliminate the activities of illegal, unreported and unregulated fishing (IUU fishing).
-IUU fishing constitutes a major threat to the conservation and sustainability of marine biodiversity in the oceans and seas of the world, with severe social and economic implications for the fishermen who respect the rules.
-IUU fishing is estimated at 15% of global fisheries.
-The European Union is publishing a blacklist of non-cooperative vessels and countries and is penalizing offending States by denying their fishery products access to the European Union Market.
+At the international level, Belgium supports the European Union in its commitment to combating illegal, unreported and unregulated fishing activities (IUU fishing).
+IUU fishing is a major threat to the conservation and sustainable use of living marine resources in the world's oceans and seas, with adverse socio-economic consequences for fishermen who play by the rules.
+IUU fishing is estimated to account for 15% of global fishing.
+The European Union publishes a blacklist of uncooperative vessels and countries and sanctions offending states by prohibiting access to the EU market for their fishing products.